Best 5-Year CD Rates of July 2025

 On this page

-Where you can find the best 5-year CD rates
+How to find the best 5-year CD rates

-The CD with the highest rate may not be the best option for you.
+The CD with the highest rate may not always be the best option for you.
 You might want to consider other factors, such as:

 Tips on opening and managing a 5-year CD